 AboutI am a historian of medieval religion, with particular interests in women’s and gender history, and the history of Central Europe.
-I am currently a Marie Skłodowska-Curie Fellow at Aalborg University, and also hold an honorary research fellowship at the University of Edinburgh.
-Previously, I was a Teaching Fellow in Medieval History at the University of Edinburgh (2016-2019) and a Teaching Fellow in Medieval History at the University of Leeds (2015-2016).
+I am currently a Teaching Fellow in Medieval History at the University of Edinburgh.
+Previously, I was a Marie Skłodowska-Curie Fellow at Aalborg University (2019-2021), a Teaching Fellow in Medieval History at the University of Edinburgh (2016-2019) and a Teaching Fellow in Medieval History at the University of Leeds (2015-2016).

 2011–2015 PhD in History, University of Leeds (awarded in January 2016).
 Title: ‘Constructing Dynastic Franciscan Identities in Bohemia and the Polish Duchies’.
 Supervisors: Professor Emilia Jamroziak and Dr Melanie Brunner.
 Examiners: Professor Gábor Klaniczay (Central European University) and Dr William Flynn (University of Leeds).
 Funded by the AHRC.